Should Your Child See a Doctor?

 - Normal nodes are usually less than ½ inch (12 mm) across (size of pea or baked bean)

-- The cervical (neck) nodes are most commonly involved because of the many respiratory infections that occur during childhood.
+- Neck Nodes.
+The cervical neck nodes are most commonly involved.
+This is because of the many respiratory infections that occur during childhood.

 Return to School